Are you ready? Take the next step and apply to Drake for free today.

 There is no application deadline for admission to the Doctor of Occupational Therapy (OTD) program.
 Applications must be submitted through OTCAS.

-Transfer applicants for all programs (except Pharm.D.) must complete one of the following:
+Transfer applicants for all undergraduate programs (except PharmD*, Doctorate of Occupational Therapy**, and Master of Athletic Training***) must complete one of the following:

 Both options are given equal consideration for admission.
 There is no application fee when applying online.